kolbasa/cordova-plugin-apkupdater/README.md

 ### canRequestPackageInstalls()

-Queries the status of the installation authorization.
+Queries whether the installation of updates has been allowed.

 ```js
 await ApkUpdater.canRequestPackageInstalls(); // -> true, false